dxdesjardins/GDEssentials/README.md

 4. A StageManager class implementing functionality of Unity's SceneManager.
 I define a stage as a highest level scene, such as a GameLevel or PersistentScene.

-5. A system for handling of GameEvents, GameActions, References and Variables notably allowing them to be used as Resources that can be dragged into subscribing Nodes.
-Various listener scripts working with the system are included.
+5. A system for handling of GameEvents, GameActions, References and Variables notably allowing them to be created as Resources that can be dragged into subscribing Nodes.
+Various listener scripts working with this system are included.

 Known Issues
 ----